Alexisbol/ada-template-website/README.md

     // ---------------- TREE-BASED GAMES ----------------
     const games = {
-        "init-game": {
+        "fed-policy": {
-            text: "Hello!
-Are you ready to start your interview to become a finance bro?",
+            text: "Hi, I am Jordan Belfort!
+Are you ready to start your interview for Stratton Oakmont?",
             answers: [
                 {
-                    label: "Yes",
+                    label: "Yes!",
                     comment: "Great!
 Let's begin.",
                     next: {
                         text: "What is a stock?",